R3n-x/solo-ads-for-affiliate-marketing/README.md

 <h1>Solo Ads for Affiliate Marketing</h1>

-overview of what solo ads are and why they are useful for businesses
+Overview of what solo ads are and why they are useful for businesses

-Introduction:
+**Introduction:**
 Solo ads are warmed up email leads and a form of online advertising that can help businesses generate leads and increase sales.
 They work by sending a promotional message to a targeted email list provided by a solo ad seller.
 A solo ads seller is someone who simply happens to have a large email list, and **loans you** access to their list for a fee, usually a cost per click.